goal:

 Managing Medication Withdrawal

+Children are not born to be good sleepers!
+They need to be taught how to sleep well.
 Helping your child learn good sleeping habits will show that you can be a great teacher.
 It will also help your child feel confident and successful.